 Top Must-Play Nintendo Switch Exclusives

-Since its launch over five years ago, the Nintendo Switch has made a significant impact in the gaming world, rivaling the success of the PlayStation 4 with an impressive 114 million units sold.
-This achievement is particularly notable considering the PS4's four-year head start in the market.
-The allure of the Switch largely stems from its innovative design and versatility.
-As the first genuine hybrid console, the Switch has redefined the gaming experience by seamlessly blending the convenience of handheld play with the power of a traditional home gaming system.
-Its ability to transition from a personal handheld device to a full-fledged gaming console connected to a TV has captivated a wide audience, from casual gamers to dedicated enthusiasts.
-This flexibility, coupled with Nintendo's reputation for quality and innovation, has positioned the Switch as a unique and desirable gaming platform.
+Since its launch over five years ago, I've witnessed the Nintendo Switch make a huge splash in the gaming world.
+Selling 114 million units, it now rivals the PlayStation 4—even with the PS4's four-year head start.
+What makes the Switch so appealing is its innovative design and versatility.
+As the first true hybrid console, it effortlessly blends handheld convenience with the power of a home gaming system.
+Its seamless transition from a personal device to a TV-connected console has captivated both casual gamers and dedicated enthusiasts.
+Coupled with Nintendo’s renowned quality and forward-thinking approach, the Switch stands out as a uniquely desirable gaming platform.

 Although it does have the “2” in the name, it is not necessarily a direct sequel to the first release.
 Rather, they just share the same world/timeline in some sense.
 It also answers some questions about the world not previously answered on the first game.
 Xenoblade Chronicles 2 brought great improvements to the combat, world, animations, and movement mechanics but the story feels light compared to its predecessor.
 There is also a lot of unintended cringyness as a result of the developers focusing a little bit too much on fanservice aimed at their male audience.
 You’ll see what I mean once you play it.